a-b-street/abstreet/docs/map_parking.md

 5. Select what kind of on-street parking the road has
 6. Repeat
 7. Click **Generate OsmChange file**
-8. Upload the game/diff.osc file by adding a layer in JOSM
+8. Upload the diff.osc file by adding a layer in JOSM

 Like all edits to OSM, to figure out ground-truth, you can survey in-person or use